localstack/docs/content/en/getting-started/auth-token/index.md

 - If you want to continue using LocalStack without pro features you can set `ACTIVATE_PRO=0`.
 ```

-Key activation in LocalStack can fail for several reasons:
+The key activation in LocalStack can fail for several reasons.
+The most common ones are documented below in this section.

--   **Missing Credentials:** Using the `localstack/localstack-pro` image typically requires an Auth Token or a legacy API key.
+### Missing Credentials

+You need to provide either an Auth Token or an API Key to start the LocalStack Pro image successfully.
+You can find your Auth Token or API Key on the [Auth Token page](https://app.localstack.cloud/workspace/auth-token) or the [Legacy API Key page](https://app.localstack.cloud/workspace/api-keys) in the LocalStack Web Application.

+If you are using the `localstack` CLI, you can set the `LOCALSTACK_AUTH_TOKEN` environment variable to your Auth Token or use the following command to set it up:

+{{< command >}}
+$ localstack auth set-token <YOUR_AUTH_TOKEN>
+{{< / command >}}

+### Invalid License

--   **Invalid License:** This occurs if there's no valid license linked to your account, possibly due to expiration.
+This issue occurs if there's no valid license linked to your account, possibly due to expiration or if it has not been assigned to you.
+You can check your license status on the [My License page](https://app.localstack.cloud/workspace/my-license) in the LocalStack Web Application.

+### License Server Unreachable

--   **License Server Unreachable:** LocalStack attempts offline activation if the license server is inaccessible, but this necessitates re-activation every 24 hours.
+LocalStack attempts offline activation if the license server is inaccessible, but this necessitates re-activation every 24 hours.
+Log output might indicate that your machine cannot resolve the domain of the LocalStack API.
+You can this by using a tool like `dig`:

-If you're using the `localstack/localstack-pro` image but are unable to activate your license, consider switching to the community version, `localstack/localstack`.
-If switching isn't feasible, setting `ACTIVATE_PRO=0` will try to start LocalStack without the Pro features.

-Navigate to our [FAQ page]({{< ref "faq" >}}) if your are having troubles with the LocalStack license activation.
+{{< command >}}
+$ dig api.localstack.cloud
+{{< / command >}}

+If the result has some other status than `status: NOERROR,` your machine cannot resolve this domain.
+Some corporate DNS servers might filter requests to certain domains.
+Contact your network administrator to safelist `localstack.cloud` domains.

 If you have any further problems concerning your license activation, or if the steps do not help, do not hesitate to [contact us](https://localstack.cloud/contact/).